Last Updated on March 25, 2022 by Bryony Clapperton

 The hotel was decorated for Christmas and lots of visitors were staying for much longer stays than us.
 I just hope they had a better shower than us!

 Things to do in Candolim Goa

 I was shocked at how much there is to do in Candolim.
 From your traditional water sports and beach bars to traditional touristy tours of the region.

-There’s also a stack loads of non-traditional things to do in Candolim too – like get plastic surgery, a tattoo or a new set of teeth.
+There’s also a stack load of non-traditional things to do in Candolim too – like get plastic surgery, a tattoo or a new set of teeth.
 Although tempted, this wasn’t for me.
+Maybe next time.

 Some of the best things to do in Candolim Goa include;

 - Watching the sunset at the beach.
 I’m a lover of sunsets, so you’d catch me here every single night.
 Grab a seat on the sand and a large Kingfisher and enjoy the amazing Arabian sunsets.

 - Check out some of the water sports on the beach, whether you want to parasail or go on a banana boat you’ll be spoilt for choice on Candolim beach.

 - Get to know the locals on Candolim beach.
 The beach is packed with locals all working hard to ensure the beach is clean, tidy and mostly to keep the tourists happy.
 Spend some time chatting to the locals and getting to know a little about Goan culture.